NGC 3311

-NGC 3311 is a supergiant elliptical galaxy (a type-cD galaxy) located about 190 million light-years away in the constellation Hydra.
+NGC 3311 is a super-giant elliptical galaxy (a type-cD galaxy) located about 190 million light-years away in the constellation Hydra.
 The galaxy was discovered by astronomer John Herschel on March 30, 1835.
 NGC 3311 is the brightest member of the Hydra Cluster and forms a pair with NGC 3309 which along with NGC 3311, dominate the central region of the Hydra Cluster.

 NGC 3311 is surrounded by a rich and extensive globular cluster system rivaling that of Messier 87 in the Virgo Cluster.

 Physical characteristics

 The central region of NGC 3311 is obscured by a dust cloud with an estimated diameter of 0.53 kpc.
 It has an amorphous and complex structure and its small size and disturbed morphology suggests that the cloud originated from a merger event with another galaxy that occurred within the past 10 million years.
 Oddly though, there are no shells or isophote distortions in the outer regions of NGC 3311 that would have been the result of such a recent merger.
 Other scenarios for the origin of the dust cloud are by a cooling flow or by galactic wind failure.

 The total estimated mass of the dust cloud is 4,600 solar masses (4.6×10^4 M☉).

 In NGC 3311, it has been detected that there is an excess blue population in the central region of the galaxy.
 The spectrum of the galaxy appears to resemble that of an H II region.
 This suggests that the excess blue population represents an ongoing formation of young bright stars.